 Top-rated zones for tenants

-Yes, Kilkenny City is a designated Rent Pressure Zone, meaning annual rent increases are capped according to the harmonised index of consumer prices to protect tenants from volatility.
+Yes, Kilkenny City is a designated Rent Pressure Zone (RPZ), meaning rent increases are strictly capped according to national inflation-linked formulas to ensure market stability.